nk2580/Tester-API/.frunl/01994d3c-e040-73e0-b58f-cfe9cc83739c/plan.md

 # TASKS

 - [x] **Task 1.1: Add canonical MIT LICENSE file at repository root**
-- **Status:** In Progress
+- **Status:** Complete

-Moving task to In Progress: Add canonical MIT LICENSE file at repository root
+Task 'Add canonical MIT LICENSE file at repository root' successfully validated.
+Updating status to Complete.
 - **Context:**
  - Create a new file at ./LICENSE containing the canonical MIT license text (including SPDX identifier "MIT").
  - Insert current year (2025) and a COPYRIGHT HOLDER placeholder if the owner is not yet known.
 Mark the placeholder clearly in the file and PR description.